António de Abreu: Expeditions

 In November 1511, after sending ambassadors to Pegu and Siam one month before leaving Malacca, Albuquerque trusted Abreu with the command of a fleet of four ships sailing in search of the Spice Islands.
 Abreu was captain-major in the ship Santa Catarina, the deputy commander was Francisco Serrão on the ship Sabaia, and a third vessel, a caravel, was under command of Simão Afonso Bisagudo, having as pilot Francisco Rodrigues, an able cartographer who wrote about this expedition.

-Portuguese presence in Southeast Asia from 1511 to 1975.

 With a crew of 120 Portuguese and 60 slaves they were guided by Malay pilots, recruited to guide them through Java, the Lesser Sunda Islands and Ambon Island to the Banda Islands, where they arrived in early 1512.
 They remained there for about a month, buying and filling their ships with nutmeg and cloves.

 Abreu then sailed to Amboina.
 His deputy commander Serrão sailed to the Moluccas but sank, ending in Ternate.
 Occupied with fighting elsewhere in the archipelago, such as Ambon and Ternate, he returned in 1529.

 Abreu returned to Malacca in December 1512.
 In January 1513, he departed for India with Fernão Pires de Andrade, then sailed for Portugal.
 He died in the Azores, before reaching continental Portugal.